paweljakubas/j-random-matrices/chapters/algebra.md

    1 1 3 1 rndWeighted 10
 2 2 2 3 1 2 3 2 3 1
 ```
-`rnd` picks random number from (0,1) interval, the the last line picked 10 random numbers from set {0,1,2,3} where
+`rnd` picks random number from (0,1) interval, the last line picks 10 random numbers from a set {0,1,2,3} where
-3 has relative weight 3 with respect to other elements of the domain that has all relative weight equal 1.
+element 3 has relative weight 3 with respect to other elements of the domain that all have relative weight equal to 1.

 Now, let's see how we can use arbitrary domain using both approaches.
 ```